 Borba - Given a town charter by King Dinis, Borba is the center of an administrative area which is small but fiercely proud of its identity.
 This identity dates back to the very foundation of Portugal as a nation-state, as proved by the castle and city walls ordered built by King Afonso II.
 The whole place was built with local marble, including the paving stones in the streets.

-: The late 16th-century Church of São Bartolomeu is full of marble treasures, including the altars, tables, porticos, fonts, balustrades, basins and stairs.
+What to see: The late 16th-century Church of São Bartolomeu is full of marble treasures, including the altars, tables, porticos, fonts, balustrades, basins and stairs.
 Rising above is a splendid vaulted Renaissance-style ceiling with medallions and religious paintings.
 In the centre of the town is a huge white marble tank and fountain built by Queen Maria I in 1781.